ELFAZ19/note-app/README.md

 - HTML
 - CSS
 - JavaScript
+--
 ## How it Works

-1. **Initial Load:** On page load, the script checks if there’s a saved theme in `localStorage`.
-If "dark" is saved, the dark theme is applied automatically.
+1. **Create Notes:** Add new notes by typing in the provided input field and clicking the 'Add Note' button.
+2. **Edit Notes:** Click on a note to edit its content.
+The edited note is saved automatically.
+3. **Delete Notes:** Delete any note by clicking the delete button next to it.
+4. **Search Notes:** Use the search bar to filter and find specific notes based on their content.

-2. **Theme Toggle:** When the user clicks the toggle button, the theme switches between light and dark mode.
-The theme is saved to `localStorage` for persistence.
+5. **Theme Toggle:** Use the light/dark mode toggle to switch between themes.
+The selected theme is saved and persists across page reloads.

-3. **Persistence:** The selected theme remains active even after the page reloads.
+6. **Persistence:** Both notes and the selected theme are saved in `localStorage`, so they remain even after refreshing the page.
---
-## Installation

-1. Clone the repository or download the files.
-2. Open `index.html` in a browser to see the theme toggle in action.
---
-## Usage

-Click the toggle button at the top to switch between light and dark modes.
-The selected theme will persist on page reloads.
 --
 ## Links

 - GitHub: [Your GitHub Profile URL](https://github.com/elfaz19)
 - LinkedIn: [Your LinkedIn Profile URL](https://www.linkedin.com/in/yabsiradejene)